awsdocs/aws-batch-user-guide/doc_source/create-compute-environment.md

 **Note**
 AWS Batch will scale GPUs based on the required amount in your job queues\.
 In order to use GPU scheduling, the compute environment must include instance types from the `p2` or `p3` families\.

+   1. For **Allocation strategy**, choose the allocation strategy to use when selecting instance types from the list of allowed instance types\.
+For more information, see [Allocation Strategies](allocation-strategies.md)\.

    1. \(Optional\) For **Launch template**, select an existing Amazon EC2 launch template to configure your compute resources; the default version of the template is automatically populated\.
 For more information, see [Launch Template Support](launch-templates.md)\.

    1. \(Optional\) For **Launch template version**, enter `$Default`, `$Latest`, or a specific version number to use\.